Dekeyser's nectar bat: Biology and ecology

 Their home range is 564-640 ha.
 Home ranges consist of almost equal parts of the cerrado biome and pasture.
 It feeds on nectar.
-Plants comprising its diet include Hymenaea stigonocarpa, members of the Bauhinia genus (B. cupulata, B. multinervia, B. brevipes, B. megalandra, B. pauletia, B. ungulata, B. rufa), and Luehea trees.
+Plants in its diet include Hymenaea stigonocarpa, members of the Bauhinia genus (Bauhinia cupulata, B. multinervia, B. brevipes, B. megalandra, B. pauletia, B. ungulata, and B. rufa), and Luehea trees.
 They also consume nectar from plants of the Lafoensia and Pseudobombax genera.
 In the dry season, which is when nectar is most abundant, they feed predominantly on nectar.
 In the wet season, however, they will increase their insect and fruit consumption.

 Pups are found July through November.
 They are thought to be monoestrous, breeding only once per year.
 Because the roosts contain more females than males, it is possible that they have a harem social structure.
 They emerge from their roosts shortly after dusk, and return just before dawn in the rainy season.
 In the dry season, they will return briefly around midnight before leaving again, returning again before dawn.
 They have 28 chromosomes.